PESTILLILAB/PESTILLILAB.github.io/content/team/_index.md

     - name: Cat Leal
       startDate: 08/01/2023
       position: Undergraduate Research Assistant (2023 Behavioral Data Science Intern)
-      description: After graduating from the lab Cat started a Master's in Data Science at The University of Texas at Austin.
+      description: After graduating from the lab, Cat started a Masters in Data Science at The University of Texas at Austin.
       image: /img/people/cat-leal.jpg

     - name: Kunjal Shah